bciuca/gpio-tester/README.md

 Start the server `node app`.

 In a web browser, go to `http://[your pi ip]:8080`.

-The GPIOs can be set as either "in" or "out".
+Once the web app loads, choose a pin mode from the GPIO list.
 "Out" mode will write to the GPIO when the i/o checkbox is clicked -- checked is has a value of 1 otherwise 0.
 "In" mode will highlight the GPIO item on the page when triggered.